mikev-duff/time_tracker_service_basic/README.md

   &lt;/div&gt;
 </code></pre>

 1. Update app/views/tasks/_form.html.erb so we can add new tasks from the web interface.
-This is necessary because we're getting the user from who is currently logged in.
+This is necessary because the controller is getting the user from who is currently logged in, and attempting to set it via form data will result in an error.
 Remove this:
 <pre><code>
   &lt;div class="field"&gt;
     &lt;%= f.label :user %>&lt;br /&gt;